Who Discovered Australia? The Discovery of Australia - When was Australia Discovered?

 And the Winner is!

 First Prize: The Aboriginals.
-They got to Australia around 50,000 years ago and migrated throughout the continent.
+They got to Australia around 50,000 years ago and settled throughout the continent.

 Second Prize: The Dutch.
 They came ashore and charted and named some places.

 Third Prize: The British.
 They finally established that this place was indeed Terra Australis.
-They also settled and colonised the whole continent.
+They also colonised and settled the whole continent.